wallymathieu/assertfail/_posts/2021-11-05-Monorepo-versus-Polyrepo.md

 ### Focus

-Clear boundries borders that you don't need to cross can increase focus on a single business subdomain.
+Clear boundaries that you don't need to cross can increase focus on a single business subdomain.

 Being able to browse the history for the code of a business subdomain can allow people to know what's going on (too much noise drowns out the team).